celer-network/sgn-v2-networks/executor/README.md

 curl http://localhost:<port>/message-status?messageId=<message-id>
 ```

-Or just go to `http://localhost:<port>/message-status?messageId=<message-id>` on your exeplorer.
+Or just go to `http://localhost:<port>/message-status?messageId=<message-id>` on your explorer.
 Then you'll get your response.